 Meet the people of EGCL!

-Dr. Peter, Assistant Professor of Geosciences, heads the Environmental GIS & Cartography Lab (EGCL) at the University of Arkansas conducting research primarily on sustainable agricultural systems in Sub-Saharan Africa and Southeast Asia.
+Dr. Peter, Assistant Professor of Geosciences, heads the Environmental GIS & Cartography Lab (EGCL) at the University of Arkansas conducting research primarily on sustainable agricultural systems in Arkansas, Sub-Saharan Africa, and Southeast Asia.
 EGCL consists of geographers, remote sensing scientists, agronomists, cartographers, and collaborators across the sciences, including hydrologists, entomologists, and plant physiologists.
 See the Research page to learn more about what we do, and scroll below to see who we are.

 Where We Ark | EGCL